Pregnancy Education Companion: weeks 20-21

 Part 1.
 This stage of your pregnancy

-Routine pregnancy appointments will be booked for dates around the following weeks of your pregnancy:
+We’ll schedule routine pregnancy appointments around the following weeks of your pregnancy:

 At each appointment a midwife or doctor will:

-- follow up and discuss any tests you may have had or are about to have
+• follow up and discuss any tests you’ve had or will be having

-- answer any of your questions (you may like to write questions down before your visit)
+• answer any questions you have (it’s helpful to write these down before your visit)

-- check how your baby is growing.
-As your baby grows, they will also check where your baby is positioned by feeling your abdomen, measuring the size of your abdomen, and listening to your baby’s heartbeat.
+• check your baby’s growth.
+As your baby grows, they’ll also check your baby’s position by feeling and measuring the size of your belly and listening to your baby’s heartbeat.

-You will have been asked to complete a series of blood tests before your first appointment.
-These check for:
+Before your first appointment, you’ll need to complete a series of blood tests to check for:

-- vitamin D deficiency and hepatitis C – these tests will be offered to women who are at risk.
+• vitamin D deficiency and hepatitis C – for those at risk.

 We also ask about: